Massoud Rajavi: Personal life

 Rajavi came from a prominent family.
 He received a degree in political law from Tehran University.
-His brother was Kazem Rajavi, Iran's ambassador to the United Nations in Geneva who held doctoral degrees from Universities in Paris and Geneva.
+His brother Kazem Rajavi was Iran's ambassador to the United Nations in Geneva who held doctoral degrees from universities in Paris and Geneva.
 They had three other brothers, Saleh (a cardiologist in France), Ahmad (a British-educated surgeon), and Hooshang (an engineer in Belgium).

 Rajavi married fellow MEK member Ashraf Rabiei in summer 1980.
 Rabiei was regarded as "the symbol of revolutionary womanhood".
-She was surrounded and killed by the Islamic Revolutionary Guard Corps.
+She was surrounded and killed by the Islamic Revolutionary Guard Corps (IRGC) in 1982.
+Rajavi has a son from his first wife, named Mostafa.
 His second wife was Abolhassan Banisadr's daughter, Firouzeh.
 Their marriage took place in October 1982 and the couple divorced in 1984, after Banisadr left the NCRI.
 Rajavi married Maryam Qajar Azodanlu (later known as Maryam Rajavi) in 1985.
-Rajavi has a son from his first wife, named Mostafa.